Doughty makes 8 3s as No. 17 Auburn beats Tennessee 85-63 - WHIZ News

+“That’s about as good as we can play,” Pearl said.
+“Gosh offensively, felt like we controlled the game … Got open looks, and the kids knocked them down.
+Samir Doughty showed why he should be a first-team all-conference player, and just a lot of the pieces kind of came together.”

-Auburn (25-6, 12-6) now heads to Nashville to defend its Southeastern Conference Tournament championship in winning fashion after the Tigers had lost four of their previous six.
-Auburn already had earned a double-bye to the quarterfinals after winning four games in four days last year to win the league tournament.
+Auburn (25-6, 12-6) now heads to Nashville to defend its Southeastern Conference Tournament championship as the No. 2 seed after the Tigers had lost four of their previous six.
+Auburn already had earned a double-bye to the quarterfinals but moved up with Florida’s loss to No. 6 Kentucky.

+A year ago, the Tigers won the league championship, winning four games in four days on their way to the Final Four and a loss to Virginia in the national semifinal.

+“This should give us confidence heading into the postseason, but we’ll see what we can do with it,” Pearl said.

-Doughty gave Auburn the opening lead with a 3 a minute into the game, and the Tigers never trailed on their way to a second straight victory over the Volunteers in Knoxville for the first time in program history.
+Doughty gave Auburn the opening lead with a 3 a minute into the game, and the Tigers never trailed on their way to their fifth consecutive win in this series and second straight in Knoxville for the first time in program history.
+Doughty finished one off his career high in points, going 10 of 17 from the floor overall.

+“The rim felt wide,” Doughty said on the Auburn Network.
+“Yesterday during shootaround, I made about 18 3s straight, so I kind of felt good coming into the game.
+My teammates did a great job of getting me the basketball in my spots, and they were just open shots and I so happened to make a lot of 3s they gave me.”

 J’Von McCormick scored 13 points for Auburn, and Isaac Okoro finished with 11.